Ophthalmic Medication Administration

 Equipment

-• Ordered ophthalmic medication(s): eye drops and/or eye ointment
+• Ordered ophthalmic medication(s): eye drops, ointment, and/or ophthalmic insert/disk as prescribed

 • Sterile saline or sterile water and tissues